 Completed May 2011

-Cryptography has shown itself to be invaluable in everyday life, especially as more and more devices and interactions are moving to the online world.
-Whether it is browsing the web, making a purchase, or sending a message to a friend, cryptography is everywhere.
-Despite the fact that users (often unknowingly) rely on the security of systems that use cryptography, recent years have seen a number of serious vulnerabilities in the cryptographic pieces of systems, some with large consequences.
+Privacy has shown itself to be invaluable in everyday life, especially as more and more devices and interactions are moving to the online world.
+Whether it is browsing the web, making a purchase, or sending a message to a friend, the need for privacy is everywhere.
+Despite the fact that users (often unknowingly) rely on the security of systems which aim to offer privacy, recent years have seen a number of serious vulnerabilities in such systems, some with large consequences.
 These have been caused by various problems, including poor designs, difficulty of implementation, and use (or misuse) of (in)secure primitives.

-My research interests focus on practical and applied cryptography, namely the design and analysis of real world cryptographic systems.
-I aim to make it easier to design and securely deploy new and complex cryptographic systems while preventing insecurities from occurring in such systems.
-While this currently involves a large amount of manual work, my goal is to instrument many of these processes through the use of cryptographic automation, including automating the discovery of cryptographic vulnerabilities and building tools to aid in the deployment of complex cryptography.
+My research interests focus on practical and applied solutions to today's privacy needs, namely the design and analysis of real world systems.
+I aim to make it easier to design and securely deploy new and complex systems with concrete privacy guarantees, while preventing insecurities from occurring in such systems.

 I am fortunate to be able to work with many great students on this research!